 Summertime came down to needing a flashy pair of shorts, and I wasn’t about to go out and buy new considering I had other expenses during that time of year.
 Instead, I took a pair of old jeans that I hardly ever wore and cut them into shorts myself.
 I also did the same with baggy t-shirts for workout clothing.
-Cutting off the sleeves turned into great outdoor running gear.
+I found that cutting off the sleeves turned old tops into great outdoor running gear.
 If you’re confident enough to take the fashion risk, do it!

-You know that sparkly top you bought 2 years ago for Becky’s boyfriends, brothers’ girlfriends’ birthday party?
+Do you know that sparkly top you bought two years ago for Becky’s boyfriends, brothers’ girlfriends’ birthday party?
 Maybe you can wear it more than once if you pair it with a winter cardigan and high waist pencil skirt?
-What I’m trying to say here is that some items you once deemed unwearable might become more elevated in your wardrobe if you pair them with some favorites.
+What I’m trying to say here is that some items you once deemed unwearable might become more elevated in your wardrobe if you pair them with some favourites.
 Become creative.
 I love using Pinterest for inspiration.

 Not only did wearing less makeup in 2015 help my skin clear up, but it also gave me more confidence in my natural look.
-5 years ago I wouldn’t leave the house without an entire bottle of mascara on, but now I like to go bold in a different way – makeup free!
+Five years ago I wouldn’t leave the house without an entire bottle of mascara on, but now I like to go bold in a different way – makeup-free!
 Plus, when you do decide to wear your makeup out, it becomes more fun to try new looks instead of, more or less, a chore.

 A safety pin and a small needle with black thread can become your best friend if you’re trying to save money.
-Never underestimate the power of a $1 sewing kit that someone put in your Christmas stocking upwards of 7 years ago.
+Never underestimate the power of a one-dollar sewing kit that someone put in your Christmas stocking upwards of seven years ago.
 Those bad boys don’t expire, and they certainly don’t let you down.
 Sometimes a quick fix is easier and better than buying new.
-Especially if it’s one of your favorite articles of clothing.
+Especially if it’s one of your favourite articles of clothing.

-I had my engagement photos done in November, which would normally convince most of us to go out and buy a new outfit.
-Not me.
-I was a month out from paying off my debt, which meant I wasn’t about to fall off the rails for a cute outfit that wouldn’t get worn more than once.
+When I had my engagement photos done, which would normally convince most of us to go out and buy a new outfit, I decided not to fall into the Instagram-trap.
+I was a month out of paying off my debt, which meant I wasn’t about to fall off the rails for a cute outfit that wouldn’t get worn more than once.
 Instead, I hustled to my BFF’s place and borrowed a cute sweater to match a shirt I already owned.
-I saved myself over $100, and still looked ballin’.
+I saved myself over $100 and still looked ballin’.

 I’m sure you read all of this and think “there is absolutely no science behind how she did it”, and you’re right.
 However, the science for me is being able to commit to something that has normally been a strong spending habit in my past.
 Having to change your mindset without cracking is extremely hard if you don’t stick to it.
 It takes two weeks to build a habit without having to motivate yourself, and that is what this challenge was truly about for me.